maryaliceorr/movie-maker/README.md

 ![Movie Screenshot 4]()

 ## Instructions
-1. Clone down this repo, and cd into project
+- Clone down this repo and CD into project.
-2. Install http-server plugin via npm
+- Install the http-server plugin via npm.
-3. In your terminal: hs -p 9999
-4. In your browser navigation to: localhost:7001
+- CD into the lib directory and run npm install via command line.
+- In the lib directory run the command grunt.
+- CD to the root of the directory and run in separate terminal tab: hs -p 9999.
+- navigate to localhost:9999 in browser.